Spin liquid mediated RKKY interaction: Example: The kagome antiferromagnet

-A lower bound for the ground state minimum energy is found by relaxing the (classical) constraint $|I_i|^2=I^2$ to the constraint $\sum_i |{\bf I}_i|^2=N I^2$, so that only the average length of the spins in the entire system is equal to $I$ \cite{litvin1974}.
-Inserting the expansion of the spins in terms of the eigenvectors of the susceptibility, Eq. \eqref{eigenexp}, diagonalizes the susceptibility matrix and we find a lower bound for the ground state energy (see Appendix \ref{lowerbound} for details)

-where $\lambda_{\text{min}}$ is the minimum eigenvalue of the susceptibility as shown in Fig. \eqref{fig:eigen}.
+A lower bound for the ground state minimum energy is found by relaxing the (classical) constraint $|\vec I_i|^2=I^2$ to the constraint $\sum_i |{\bf I}_i|^2=N I^2$, so that only the average length of the spins in the entire system is equal to $I$.\cite{litvin1974} Inserting the expansion of the spins in terms of the eigenvectors of the susceptibility diagonalises the susceptibility matrix and we find a lower bound for the ground state energy $E_{\text{GS}}\geq A^2 I^2 N \lambda_{\text{min}} /4J\equiv E_{min},$ where $\lambda_{\text{min}}$ is the minimum eigenvalue of the susceptibility as shown in Fig. \eqref{fig:eigen}.
 For a standard Luttinger-Tisza analysis, based solely on this weaker constraint and in a Bravais lattice, this would specify ordering vectors $\{{\bf Q}_n\}$ where the minimum energy could be found.
 That is not the case here because the lowest eigenvalue of $\chi^{ab}({\bf q})$ is the same for all ${\bf q}$ (see Fig. \ref{fig:eigen}) and therefore there is no unique ordering vector or set of ordering vectors $\{{\bf Q}_n\}$ where this lower bound is achieved.